The Oldest Cemeteries in Every State

 Indiana: Greenlawn Cemetery

-Greenlawn Cemetery, Indiana’s first public cemetery (as opposed to family burial grounds and native burial sites), was founded in 1788 by the trustees of Vincennes and is still in use today.
-It is estimated that over 10,000 are buried here, although there are written records pertaining to only about 8,000.
-The earliest record is from the burial of Dolly Blackman, wife of Truman, who died in on 1815 at the age of 32.
+Indiana’s first public cemetery, Greenlawn Cemetery was founded in 1788 by the trustees of Vincennes and is still in use today.
+It is estimated that more than 10,000 are buried here, although there are written records pertaining to only about 8,000.
+The earliest record is from the burial of Dolly Blackman, wife of Truman, who died in 1815 at the age of 32.
+In 1940, a section of the cemetery called “Babyland” was added for infants.

 The Oldest Cemetery in Every State